Treatment for vaginal dryness, thinning skin, itchiness, painful sex, frequent UTIs, and urgency.

 In addition to promoting balanced vaginal flora, estrogen keeps the skin in and around the vagina moist and plump and healthy.
 But declining estrogen levels in perimenopause and menopause can cause changes to the labia and urethra.
 For example, if you’ve noticed that your labia have become smaller, then your urethra could be more exposed to infection.
 And if E. coli is present in the vagina, then you could be facing a situation where bacteria from the vagina can more easily enter the urinary system and cause an infection.

 In addition to helping prevent UTIs, vaginal estrogen can also help relieve menopause symptoms such as vaginal dryness and pain during intercourse.
-So not only does it provide protection from uncomfortable infections, it also helps make sex more enjoyable again!
+So not only does it provide protection from uncomfortable infections, it also helps improve the overall health of your vulva!

 Studies show that repeated use of antibiotics, including low-dose antibiotics to prevent UTIs, can cause antibiotic resistance.
 If you’re looking for an alternative to antibiotics, you might consider D-mannose.